-- 1. Refund policy Course withdrawal prior to the starting date of the semester is entitled to a 100% refund.
-Withdrawals during the first week of classes are eligible for a 75% refund and a 50% refund during the second week.
+- 1. Refund policy Course withdrawal prior to the start date of the semester and through week 1 is entitled to a 100% refund.
+Withdrawals during the second week of classes are eligible for a 50% refund.
 No refunds are given after the second week of class.
 Contact Enrollment Services for questions about courses less than 16 weeks long.
 An up-to-date refund policy may be found at www.bhc.edu/refund. - 2.
 Financial aid If a student completely withdraws during the semester after federal financial aid payment has been received, the student may be required to return a portion of the federal financial aid awarded.
 The federal formula requires a return of funds if the student received assistance from the Pell Grant, Supplemental grant or direct loan and withdrew on or before completing 60% of the semester.
 The calculation is based on the percentage of the semester completed.
 Sample calculations and complete explanation of this policy are available at the Financial Aid Office. - 3.
 Impact on grades If a student does not officially withdraw from a course, the student may receive an F for the course. - 4.
 Transcript notation After the 100% refund period of the course, any dropped course will show up on the student's permanent academic record and will be recorded as a W (withdrawal).